Troops are gathering around the border between Ukraine and Russia.

 “The prospect of war is rarely good for stock markets, and so the new trading week has begun on a bad note across Europe and Asia as investors fear the alarm clock is about to sound on a physical battle between Russia and Ukraine,” said Danni Hewson, a financial analyst at investment platform AJ Bell.

-Shares in oil major BP were down more than 3% because the business has a nearly 20% stake in Russian energy giant Rosneft.
+Shares in oil major BP were down nearly 4% because the business has a nearly 20% stake in Russian energy giant Rosneft.

 BP’s share price drop was particularly surprising as oil prices are around a seven-year high.